mylonjones/mylonjones/README.md

 ### Hi there, I'm Mylon Jones 👋

-- 🔭 I’m currently a job seeking Softwere Engineer
+- 🔭 I’m a job seeking Softwere Engineer
+- 🕹️ I like to make things more interactive
 - :round_pushpin: Based in Lancaster, CA

 Languages & Tools